-Crocs have pretty much taken over our foot world, especially in terms of kids’ summer footwear.
-They’re everywhere these days, in all different designs and patterns.
-They even come in a crazy high-heeled design that I can't even begin to understand.
-But I do get why people love wearing them: they feel good on your feet and you seem them around so often, many people have even started to think they look good…Still, the question remains:
+And they come all different designs and patterns.
+Now, we're seeing Croc wedges and senakers.
+They've come up with pairs that have fabric linings.
+Heck, they even have one crazy high-heeled design that I can't even begin to understand.
+But I do get why people love wearing them.
+After all, they feel good on your feet (at least at first.)
+And you seem them around so often, you may have even started to think they look good.
+Still, the question remains:

 Are Crocs good for Your Kids' Feet?